The Cairngorm 100 Endurance Ride is a bi-annual point to point race across the stunning scenery of the Cairngorm National Park.

 For safety, riders are tracked throughout the route using a GPS tracking device which can also be viewed on-line by spectators as the ride progresses.
 Horses are vetted in line with recognised National and International standards at regular intervals throughout the ride, however, in the remoter areas these checks will be carried out without crew assistance, but with the support of the organising team.

-The winner of the event is not necessarily the first past the post.
-This award is based on horse management throughout the ride.
-Points being awarded at each vet check with the final winner being chosen from the combination of the highest Vet score, plus Best Condition score, with a small score for the final arrival position.
-However “First Past the Post” will be recognised at the award ceremony.
+The winner of the 70 mile class is not necessarily the first past the post.
+The Overall Winner Award is based on horse management throughout the ride.
+Points are given for the metabolic condition of the horse at each vet check and the time taken to present to the vet.
+The Overall Winner is chosen by a combination of the highest veterinary score, plus points for the final arrival place.
+However, this is a race ride, and the ‘First Past the Post’ will be recognised at the award ceremony.